 There’s no denying that people spend more during the holidays, so why not use your credit cards to your advantage?
 For example, the BMO World Elite Mastercard comes with 35,000 welcome points (worth $250) after you spend $3,000 in the first 3 months and the annual fee of $150 is waived for the first year.
-Alternatively, you could apply for one of the best cash back credit cards to boost your savings while you shop, such as the Scotiabank Momentum Visa Infinite, which comes with a welcome bonus that gives you 10% cash-back on all your purchases for the first 3 months (up to $200).
+Alternatively, you could apply for one of the best cash back credit cards to boost your savings while you shop, such as the TD Cash Back Visa Infinite, which comes with a welcome bonus that gives you 10% cash-back on all your purchases for the first 3 months (up to $200).

 Learn to say no

 The tricky part about the holidays is that you’ll likely get a few invitations to events which you didn’t plan for.
 This isn’t a big deal unless you start saying yes to everything.
 The costs of a night out with friends, a bottle of champagne for hosts, and gift exchanges can certainly add up fast.
 I’m not suggesting you be anti-social, but if you’re on a strict budget, you’re going to have to say no to some of your friends.

 Talk to your friends

 If you’re already stressing out about the cost of the holidays, there’s a good chance your friends are too.
 Don’t be afraid to talk to them about doing a group gift exchange instead of buying gifts for everyone individually.
 It’s also fair to suggest price limits on gifts.
 Now if you’re from a family that traditionally spends a lot on gifts, you shouldn’t feel guilty if you need to be the one that doesn’t go all out this year.
 Everyone’s financial situation is different, you should not have to feel pressured to spend more due to traditions or someone else’s expectations.